DavidBPerez/NoCap-Project/README.md

   * Create static directory and builds/runs app.
 Also handles `npm install`.

 ## Note
+- This app utilizes Firebase authentication/database API for users and Replit hosting.
 - Server has been depreciated since our application is both developed and hosted in Replit.
 - We have optionally provided methods to install and test/develop the code yourself on a local machine, but this is not recommended.
 If you do though be sure you have Node.js installed if building/running the project, and also run `npm install` to ensure all dependencies are met.
 - Building and running the project locally is untested and may produce either unstable or no results from the application code.